-All agencies that are required to follow the Government Rules of Sourcing must use the AoG contracts, unless there is a good reason not to.
+All agencies that are required to follow the Government Procurement Rules must use the AoG contracts, unless there is a good reason not to.
 Agencies who want to opt out of purchasing from an AoG must get approval from us.

 We have standard reporting methodologies to determine savings across AoG contracts.
 The methodologies are explained in detail in the following document.